CharlesTaylor7/socket-io-client/README.md

 Congrats, you should have built all the sources and have a server running at localhost:8000.

 ## To do
+### Bugs
+- dynMaxTurn won't update
+- bugs in simulation that causes crashing
+  - debug menu for showing the game info cache
+- enforce uniform tile size (empty tiles get squished on zoom out)
+- restore tile icons

-### Ops
+### Features
+- make control panel not an eyesore
+- get jsaddle-warp + ghci working
   - remove dependencies on js ffi and external scripts
   - don't rely on browser cache or service worker
-- get jsaddle-warp working

-### Replays
+  - Cache replays at the app level
+- replace unsafe lens with alternatives that run in MonadError
 - View replays from global perspective
 - view replays from player perspectives
-- Cache replays at the app level?
-- fix bug in simulate that causes crashing
-- fix css
 - ui for importing a replay? paste a url in an input?
-- loading animation while replay loads?
+- loading animation while replay loads
 - handle afks

-### Bot
 - Port old bot client to Haskell
 - Hot reloading of bot strategies (strategies in haskell)